Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 No, he don't yet want to move on, commented, "For a near-death experience, you're awfully **casual** about this..."

 "**ANYWAY!!!!** Back to Tora's Blade."
-That's the main topic for today, not for you to satirize me!
+Please don't satirize me with dwelling on the topic!
 "When complete, even no-potential Tora can be a Driver!"

 Gramps was excited.
 "This is simply incredible! **You built this Blade** from scratch, Tora?"

 "Ungh, it was started by Grampypon and Dadapon.
-But- Grampypon die, and...
+But...
+Grampypon die, and...
 Tora still not know where Dadapon go to..."

 "Oh..."

-With extreme conviction, he swear, "**So Tora** will finish Blade myself and become a Driver like **always wanted!** Then, Dadapon _hear_ about Tora's success, and come back home, yes?"
+With extreme conviction, he swear, "**So Tora** will finish Blade myself and become a Driver like **always wanted!** Then, Dadapon _hear_ about Tora's success, **and come back home, yes?**"

-"Oh, Tora..."
-Pyra felt a hit in the hurt.
-Such reasoning for building the blade.
+Pyra felt touched by his conviction, "Oh, Tora..."

 Gramps had questions, "By the by, Tora, this Blade...
 As far as I can see, it looks complete.
 What is there left to do?"

 "**Meheheheh!** All Tora have left to do is buy missing parts!
-But...
-Tora have no money at all!"
+But... **Tora have no money at all!**"

 "Oh, really?"
 Such a reason for Rex to expend on.